How To Survive A Trip To JFK Airport In New York City

 As I stepped of the JetBlue plane, I had no idea what to expect.
 All I knew was that I was no longer home, and it was scary.

-I proceeded, through the large crowds of people, and went directly to the location, where I was supposed to meet my sweetheart.
+I proceeded, through the large crowds of people, and went directly to the place, where I was supposed to meet my sweetheart.

 She was running late, and I was hoping she’d arrive sooner, rather than later.